Cubic crystal system

 Note: the term fcc is often used in synonym for the cubic close-packed or ccp structure occurring in metals.
-However, fcc stands for a face-centered-cubic Bravais lattice, which is not necessarily close-packed when a motif is set onto the lattice points.
+However, fcc stands for a face-centered cubic Bravais lattice, which is not necessarily close-packed when a motif is set onto the lattice points.
 E.g. the diamond and the zincblende lattices are fcc but not close-packed.

 Each is subdivided into other variants listed below.
 Although the unit cells in these crystals are conventionally taken to be cubes, the primitive unit cells often are not.

 Bravais lattices

-The three Bravais lattices in the cubic crystal system are:
+The three Bravais latices in the cubic crystal system are:

 The primitive cubic lattice (cP) consists of one lattice point on each corner of the cube; this means each simple cubic unit cell has in total one lattice point.
 Each atom at a lattice point is then shared equally between eight adjacent cubes, and the unit cell therefore contains in total one atom (1/8 × 8).

 The body-centered cubic lattice (cI) has one lattice point in the center of the unit cell in addition to the eight corner points.
 It has a net total of two lattice points per unit cell (1/8 × 8 + 1).

-The face-centered cubic lattice (cF) has lattice points on the faces of the cube, that each gives exactly one half contribution, in addition to the corner lattice points, giving a total of 4 lattice points per unit cell (1/8 × 8 from the corners plus 1/2 × 6 from the faces).
+The face-centered cubic lattice (cF) has lattice points on the faces of the cube, that each gives exactly one half contribution, in addition to the corner lattice points, giving a total of four lattice points per unit cell (1/8 × 8 from the corners plus 1/2 × 6 from the faces).

 The face-centered cubic lattice is closely related to the hexagonal close packed (hcp) system, where two systems differ only in the relative placements of their hexagonal layers.
 The [111] plane of a face-centered cubic lattice is a hexagonal grid.

 Attempting to create a base-centered cubic lattice (i.e., putting an extra lattice point in the center of each horizontal face) results in a simple tetragonal Bravais lattice.

 Coordination number (CN) is the number of nearest neighbors of a central atom in the structure.
 Each sphere in a cP lattice has coordination number 6, in a cI lattice 8, and in a cF lattice 12.